jrock2004/dotfiles/README.md

     Non-ASCII Ligatures: Check
 ```

-### VS Code
+## vscode

-Extensions and settings can be [found on gist](https://gist.github.com/jrock2004/34c134d3a4a8bfb84336fd5d52472237)
+I do not use it as much but I still configure it for when I have to use it.
+It can be [found on gist](https://gist.github.com/jrock2004/34c134d3a4a8bfb84336fd5d52472237)

-## Inspiration
+## inspiration

 My inspiration of my dotfiles comes from [Nick Nisi](https://github.com/nicknisi/dotfiles).
-Thank you for showing me the way
+The next person who got me into converting my neovim setup to Lua is [Chris@Machine](https://www.chrisatmachine.com/neovim).
+Thank you for showing me the way.